matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

   print(f'w{i}={w[i]:.5f}')
 ```
 This printing statement is convenient for formatting.
 Be sure to use [f'...'] expressions to be more clean in presentation.
+**Scikit Learn** has its own way of *fitting* the models to data.
+It has Linear Regression.
+We can compare our